 2. Only looking at skills and experience

-While it is important to find someone with the right skills and experience, the soft skills they bring will allow you to have harmony among the team and greatly accelerate your company’s growth.
+While it is important to find someone with the right skills and experience, soft skills are also a factor to consider.

-Look at their personality fit with you, your other team members and your clients and whether their core values align with your business.
-For business partners, also look at their financial situation and their ability to weather the storm.
+Look at their personality fit and whether their core values align with your business.
+For business partners, also look at their financial situation and their ability to weather a storm.

 3. Not having an exit strategy

-I find it challenging to enter a long-term relationship when you decide based on a one or two-hour meeting.
-To remove the stress of uncertainly, I typically start the person on a small project or hire on a probationary period.
-This allows you to see if there is a good fit personality-wise.
+I find it challenging to enter a long-term relationship when you decide based on a one-hour meeting.
+Start the person on a small project or hire on a probationary period.
+This allows you to see if they are a good fit.

 4. Not having expectations documented

-It is important to have a clear set of expectations for the employee, vendor/sub-contractor and business partner.
+It is important to have a clear set of expectations for the employee, vendor, or business partner.
 Since these individuals will have access to confidential information, you don’t want them taking your processes to your competitors.
-For complicated situations, having legal documents drawn up may be worth the investment to protect you and your business.
+Having legal documents drawn up may be worth the investment to protect you and your business.

 5. Not asking for help from those more experienced

 Large organizations will typically have multi-level interviews with new hires or vendors.
-They understand that having more than one set of eyes review the candidates will be an investment that will pay off in the end with reduced stress.
-It becomes a team decision as many people will be affected by these decisions.
+Having more than one set of eyes review the candidates is an investment that will pay off in the end.
+Many people will be affected by hiring decisions.
+It should be a team decision.

 If you are at the stage of growing your team and you need another set of eyes to help you through the process, contact us at info@NCPConsulting.net to get clarity, direction and results for your business.